 In relation to the City's tree planting program, the draft UFS proposes to maintain the City's current investment of tree planting (3000 trees per annum), but to focus tree planting where this would have the most benefit, as part of a 3-staged process.
 Stage 1 is tree planting in suburbs with less than 5% and to focus this on tree planting in heat islands and places identified as suitable for planting by the street tree audit/survey.
 Stage 2 will focus on significant heat islands outside of the '-5%' suburbs informed by the street survey audit; whilst stage 3 would include gradually increasing tree planting to an ultimate 15-20% in all suburbs.
-The current approach of splitting the City's tree planting is recommended to be continued to ensure equity across the City, noting that people that request trees to be planted are more inclined to look after these trees.
+The current approach of splitting the City's tree planting approximately in 40% responding to community request for trees and 60% other tree planting is recommended to be continued to ensure equity across the City, noting that people that request trees to be planted are more inclined to look after these trees.